Glossary

 Croud

-Croud is the name of the CrateDB Cloud Command-Line Interface (CLI).
-You can use Croud to interact with the organization and products you have access to.
 Croud is intended for customers who prefer a CLI to the use of a hosted web interface such as the CrateDB Cloud Console.
 Note however that the Console is the default way to interact with CrateDB Cloud, and currently clusters can only be deployed within the Console.
-The documentation for Croud can be found under Croud CLI.

-Croud CLI
+See also: Croud CLI documentation.

 Endpoint

 An endpoint is the end or goal of a communication channel.
 A user or client communicates with an endpoint via a defined method, which returns a defined set of data.
 In CrateDB Cloud, different profiles can be used to configure their own associated endpoints, which a user connects to via the Croud CLI.
-For information on how to do this, see the Croud documentation.
+For information on how to do this, see the Croud configuration.

 Offer